 Configure private endpoints for access from VNETs

-When you connect to resources from a virtual network, adding private endpoints will ensure both the storage account and the Form Recognizer resource are accessible from the virtual network.
+When you connect to resources from a virtual network, adding private endpoints ensures both the storage account, and the Form Recognizer resource are accessible from the virtual network.

-Next, you'll configure the virtual network to ensure only resources within the virtual network or traffic router through the network will have access to the Form Recognizer resource and the storage account.
+Next, configure the virtual network to ensure only resources within the virtual network or traffic router through the network have access to the Form Recognizer resource and the storage account.

 Enable your virtual network and private endpoints